denko-rb/denko-piboard/README.md

   - PWM Out (use on any pin disables PCM out, cancels Servo on same pin)
   - Servo   (use on any pin disables PCM out, cancels PWM Out on same pin)
   - ToneOut (uses waves, one at a time per board, cancels any Infrared Out)
+  - Infrared Out (uses waves, one at a time per board, cancels any Tone Out)
+  - DHT Class Temperature + Humidity Sensors
   - I2C
     - Must enable with `raspi-config` before use.
 Instructions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).
     - I2C hardware clock cannot be set dynamically, like a microcontroller.
 Must set in `/boot/config.txt`.
 Default is 100 kHz.
 400 kHz recommended if transferring a lot of data, like with SSD1306 OLED.
 See [here](https://www.raspberrypi-spy.co.uk/2018/02/change-raspberry-pi-i2c-bus-speed/) for instructions.
-  - DHT Class Temperature + Humidity Sensors

 ### Partially Implemented
   - SPI